asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 ### Leveraging the Tooling Ecosystem
 ![AsyncAPI Ecosystem](/img/diagrams/ecosystem.webp)
-As the industry standard for defining asynchronous APIs, AsyncAPI provides a robust ecosystem of tools.
+As the industry standard for defining asynchronous APIs, AsyncAPI enables a robust ecosystem of tools, some of which is maintained by the AsyncAPI initiative.
 This includes capabilities like generating code in multiple languages, creating deployment-ready documentation, and setting up mock servers for development with tools like Microcks.

 Now that you've seen some of the powerful things this intersection creates, let's take a look at the key concepts in AsyncAPI for our WebSocket API.